Odeneho-Calculus/kasongoType/README.md

 ### 🎨 Customizing the Theme

-To modify the cyberpunk appearance, edit the styles in:
+You can change the cyberpunk look by editing:

 ```plaintext
 web/static/css/style.css